dleeftink/QuickSet/readme.md

 ```

-This technique can be used to build a 'drop' list of integers and keep unwanted integers out of the top-k ranking without having to validate each integer during more expansive [`.sum()`](#sum-uint-value) operations ('tombstoned' values are simply ignored).
+This technique can be used to build a 'drop' list of integers and keep unwanted integers out of the top-k ranking without having to validate each integer during more expansive [`.sum()`](#sum-uint-value) operations (*tombstoned* values are simply ignored).

 #### `.sum` `(​uint[, value])`
 Inserts a single integer into the set if above the lower [`clip`](#clip-0--2--28) and below the upper [`span`](#span-0--2--28) bound.